ArabImageFoundation/imagestalk/public/preliminary-information/agreement.md

 **FAI**'s duties:

  - Answer questions in a timely manner
- - Provide clear specifications (will be helped in this by Yelostudio)
+ - Provide clear specifications (will be helped in this by Synclop)
  - Sign on requirements and specifications (and once agreed, not change them later)
- - Provide any documentation Yelostudio might need
+ - Provide any documentation Synclop might need
  - Pay as agreed by both parties

 --------